encore428/mmart/ASKSN.md

 4. The change seems to work, but I have been getting this **Cannot update a component (`AppShell`) while rendering a different component (`HomePage`)** error since then.

-Could this have anythin to do with my deployment of useContext?
-The syntax looks odd to me, especially `<NavContext.Provider value = {value}>`
+Could this have anything to do with my deployment of useContext?
+The syntax looks odd and clumpsy to me, especially `<NavContext.Provider value = {value}>`
 How to I add more variables to useContext?